-- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.);

-- not associated with surgery; and

-- not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.

-Acupuncture for chronic low back pain (continued) Provider Requirements:

-Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.

-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

-- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia. - Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+You pay a \$30 copay for each Medicare- covered visit.
+See "Health and Wellbeing (supplemental)" for additional covered supplemental acupuncture services.

-Alternative Medicine

-Please see "Health and Wellbeing" for more information.

-Ambulance services

-Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Alternative Medicine Please see "Health and Wellbeing (supplemental)" benefit for more information Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

-Except in an emergency, prior authorization rules apply.

-\$350 copay for each use of the one-way, Medicare-covered ambulance benefit.
+Except in an emergency, prior authorization rules apply. \$325 copay for each use of the one-way, Medicare-covered ambulance benefit.
 Non-emergency ambulance services include Medicare-covered services only.

-Please see "Transportation (Supplemental)" for additional non-emergency benefits.

-Annual wellness visit

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.

-Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
-However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.

-There is no coinsurance or copayment for the annual wellness visit.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
 If additional services are provided, cost sharing may apply.
 Please see "Physician/Practitioner services" or the benefit listing for the service received.

-Bone mass measurement

-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.

-There is no coinsurance or copayment for Medicarecovered bone mass measurement.
+Note : Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.